Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Problem Definition

+Examples of basis functions for a given predictor include $h(x)=x$, which gives a model linear in the original predictor, $h_m(x)=x^m$ for $m=0,\dots,S$, which gives a degree $S$ polynomial regression model, and basis splines of degree $S$ with knots $\xi_1, \dots, \xi_T$:

+Setting $\lambda=0$ is equivalent to applying ordinary least squares with design matrix $\mat{\tilde{X}}$.
+In order to derive analytic results, we assume that the weights $w_k$ and the regularization parameters $\lambda$ and $\lambda_k$ are predetermined.
+While in some cases these parameters can be chosen using independent data \citep{tsybakov2014aggregation}, in practice it is preferable to estimate them from the training data.
+We study the effects of this estimation strategy in simulations.

-To make progress analytically, we assume that the weights $w_k$ and the regularization parameters $\lambda$ and $\lambda_k$ are predetermined (for example, using independent data \cite{tsybakov2014aggregation}).
-For linear regression, averaging predictions across study-specific learners is equivalent to averaging the estimated coefficient vectors across study-specific learners and then computing predictions.
-Multi-study ensembling based on linear regression on scaled variables has points in common with meta-analysis of effect sizes.
-In the univariate case, a standard meta-analysis is also a weighted average of $\beta_k$'s, though typically weights reflect precision of estimates rather than cross-study features of predictions.
-When $p>1$, $\vec{\hat{\beta}_{LS,E}}$ weights each dimension of the coefficient vector equally in a given study while meta-analytic approaches, which involve either performing separate univariate meta-analyses for each predictor or performing a multivariate meta-analysis (for example, see \cite{jackson2010extending, jackson2011multivariate}), do not impose this constraint.
+There are connections between ensembling, meta-analysis, and linear mixed effects models.
+For linear regression, averaging predictions across study-specific learners is equivalent to averaging the estimated coefficient vectors across study-specific learners and then computing predictions, so ensembling based on linear regression on scaled variables has points in common with meta-analysis of effect sizes.
+When $P=1$, a standard meta-analysis is also a weighted average of $\hat{\beta}_k$'s, though typically weights reflect precision of estimates rather than cross-study features of predictions.
+When $P>1$, $\vec{\hat{\beta}_{ens}}$ weights each dimension of the coefficient vector equally in a given study while meta-analytic approaches, which involve either performing separate univariate meta-analyses for each predictor or performing a multivariate meta-analysis (for example, see \cite{jackson2010extending, jackson2011multivariate}), do not impose this constraint.
+The fixed effect estimator for the linear mixed effects model when $P=1$ is a weighted average of the study-specific least squares estimators, which is a form of ensembling.
+In general, ensembling linear models with appropriate weights may provide a reasonable approximation of a mixed effects model, but ensembling is applicable to a broader range of scenarios than linear models.